 Another particular highlight for me was the deep sea snow crab served in a sauce of egg yolk and fermented kangaroo.
 Though I’ve eaten crab all my life, I’ve never had crab like this before.
 The particular crab we were served lives in such deep waters that they’re actually white.
 There’s little/no lite where they live in waters off the continental shelf.
 We learned an awful lot about crab, actually, as we got chatting with a lovely family from Western Australia, who actually supplied the crab for the restaurant.
-“René came for dinner one night”, we were told, as we began to better understand how the team from Noma had spent several months/weeks/days travelling around Australia sourcing ingredients, and then developing the uniquely Australian meals.
-“A world class chef comes to your place for dinner.
-Pressure much?, I joked.
+“René came for dinner one night”, we were told, as we began to better understand how the team from Noma had spent several months/weeks/days traveling around Australia sourcing ingredients and then developing the uniquely Australian meals.
+“A world-class chef comes to your place for dinner.
+Pressure much?
+I joked.

 That was one of the great things about the afternoon: the shared experience.
 After the meal, the opportunity to meet the family from WA made it all the more enjoyable, as they too share a love of food.
 Around the rest of the room, I noticed other people were similarly making friends.